Juknum/UTBM-Internship-Report/README.md

 ## II.
 Features

-> **Warning**
+> **Important**
-> This template is free to use, but the covers belongs to the [UTBM](https://www.utbm.fr/) and can only be used with their authorization.
+> This template is free to use, but the covers belongs to [UTBM](https://www.utbm.fr/) and can only be used with their authorization.

 > **Note**
 > UTBM and all UTBM-related trademarks and logos are trademarks or registered trademarks of the [University of Technology of Belfort-Montbéliard](https://www.utbm.fr/) in France, other countries, or both.

 ### UTBM's Covers

-You can find all configurable options of UTBM covers within the below code, but if you feel unhappy you can still edit the covers [with this file here](https://github.com/Juknum/UTBM-Internship-Report/blob/main/libs/utbmcovers.sty).
+You can find all configurable options for UTBM covers in the code below.
+If you're unsatisfied, you still have the option to edit the covers using [this file](https://github.com/Juknum/UTBM-Internship-Report/blob/main/libs/utbmcovers.sty).
 <!-- Code block mention (GitHub markdown feature) -->

 https://github.com/Juknum/UTBM-Internship-Report/blob/108d23dee1516941a37bd0aa2fcbf109c8e18f6c/main.tex#L32-L55

-You can also modify their colors using those variables:
+You can also modify their colors using these variables:
 <!-- Code block mention (GitHub markdown feature) -->

 https://github.com/Juknum/UTBM-Internship-Report/blob/108d23dee1516941a37bd0aa2fcbf109c8e18f6c/libs/utbmcovers.sty#L36-L55